bglindner/SourceApp/README.md

   -q , --query-coverage
                         Minimum fraction of read covered by an alignment between read and reference genome (float; default 0.7)
-  -t , --threads        Threads available to SourceApp --use-geq             Report results normalized to genome equivalents --no-limits           Disable the analytical limit of detection used in estimating sequence depth.
+  -t , --threads        Threads available to SourceApp and its subroutines --use-geq             Report results normalized to genome equivalents --no-limits           Disable the analytical limit of detection used in estimating sequence depth.
                         Synonymous with -l 0